-UMKC students who are accepted into the E-Scholars Program may, if they choose, also earn up to 6 hours of undergraduate or graduate course credit.
-There is no additional cost to students who pay tuition for these course credits (the $500 one-time fee is waived).
-Students will work directly with faculty as they complete the E-Scholars Program so the work can apply to their degree requirements.
-Students from other universities have, in the past, also been able to receive course credit for their participation in E-Scholars which was transferred to their home institutions.
+Apply early; applicants are reviewed on a rolling basis.
+Students will work directly with faculty as they complete the E-Scholars Program to satisfy degree requirements.
+Students from other universities have also been able to receive course credit for their participation in E-Scholars which was transferred to their home institutions.